-The Passover seder (meaning order) is probably the most celebrated and beloved of Jewish home rituals.
-Most Jews have cherished memories of past family times spent at a seder.
-It is believed that the obligation to tell the story of the Exodus was observed by Jews’ ancestors ever since the actual Exodus itself.
-The scriptural command (Exodus 13:8) to tell the story of the exodus to our children is interpreted as a positive commandment (mitzvah).
+The Passover seder (literally, “order”) is probably the most celebrated and beloved of Jewish home rituals.
+Many Jews have cherished memories of past family times spent at a seder.
+It is believed that the obligation to tell the story of the Exodus was observed by Jews ever since the actual Exodus itself.
+The scriptural command (Exodus 13:8) to tell the story of the Exodus to our children is interpreted as a positive commandment (mitzvah).

-One of the four names for Passover — and sometimes the aspect most emphasized — is Hag ha-Herut (The Feast of Freedom).
-Freedom is the primary theme of the seder, with numerous other recurring themes and motifs.
+One of the four names for Passover — and sometimes the aspect most emphasized — is Hag ha-Herut (The Holiday of Freedom).
+Freedom is one of the primary themes of the seder.
 The seder permits Jews to worship God through prayer, study, and learning by taking part in what is essentially a lesson of Jewish history, literature, and religion.
-Participation in the seder lets one symbolically and vicariously relive the Exodus, where past and present merge.
+Participation in the seder lets one symbolically and vicariously relive the Exodus.

 There are some essential elements to the seder that underlie the retelling of the Exodus.
 The three fundamental patterns of the seder are the family, the individual, and the nation.
 As a home event involving the full family as well as guests, the seder draws together all age groups.
 It requires the participation of the old and the young.
 On the individual level, the seder requires every participant to feel as though he or she personally left Egypt.
-The national pattern of the seder symbolizes the first step toward the final redemption from the slavery and the formation of the Jewish nation that did not exist as a nation before Exodus from Egypt.
+The national pattern of the seder symbolizes the first step toward the final redemption from slavery and the formation of the Jewish nation.